DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Finance-utilities-connections.md

 To open the **Financial utilities connections** page, go to **Cash and bank management > Setup > Advanced bank reconciliation setup > Financial utilities connections**.
 Then set the fields as described in the following subsections.

 > Note: If **Import error path** is not setup/incorrect, the file will be deleted from the import path and not archived.
-The import file can be attached to the created D365 bank statement(s), by setting a type on **Financial utilities parameter**'s **File attachment document type**.
+The import file can be attached to the created D365 bank statement(s), by setting **File attachment document type** on **Financial utilities parameters**.

 Field         | Description                         | Example or Options